sjkirwan/power-outage/README.md

 Note: Make sure to justify what information you would know at the “time of prediction” and to only train your model using those features.
 For instance, if we wanted to predict your final exam grade, we couldn’t use your Project 4 grade, because Project 4 is only due after the final exam!
 Feel free to ask questions if you’re not sure.

 # Baseline Model
-My baseline model is a classic Logistic Regression with a numerical varibles for total number of customers and a categorical varible that is hot encoded for the cause of the outage.
+My baseline model is a Lasso Regression with a numerical varibles for total number of customers and a categorical varible that is hot encoded for the cause of the outage.
 I chose these two varibles as the cause of an outage seems like it would highly preduict the length of it.
 Since intentional attack are usually very quick to fix while weather takes longer.
 I chose total customers in the state as states with a large amount of customers will have more complex electrical grids that might be harder t fix.

-After running the model I get a mean absolute error of 8305.16.
+After running the model I get a mean absolute error of 7,431.
 This is very large and points to a bad model.
 You can see its difficulty in the graph below.

 <iframe
-  src="assets/Baseline_model.html"
+  src="assets/New_Baseline_model.html"
   width="600"
   height="600"
   frameborder="0"